jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-22-dbt-pizza-shop-4/index.md

   - Docker
   - Python
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Orchestrate the BigQuery pizza shop dbt project with Apache Airflow, running the SCD type 2 dimension tables and the denormalised fact table.
 ---

-In [Part 3](/blog/2024-02-08-dbt-pizza-shop-3), we developed a [dbt](https://docs.getdbt.com/docs/introduction) project that targets Google BigQuery with fictional pizza shop data.
+An ETL process is set up with Apache Airflow on a [dbt](https://docs.getdbt.com/docs/introduction) project that targets Google BigQuery with fictional pizza shop data.
+We developed that project in [Part 3](/blog/2024-02-08-dbt-pizza-shop-3).
 Two dimension tables that keep product and user records are created as [Type 2 slowly changing dimension (SCD Type 2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) tables, and one transactional fact table is built to keep pizza orders.
 The fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested) for improving query performance.
-In this post, we discuss how to set up an ETL process on the project using Apache Airflow.

 * [Part 1 Modelling on PostgreSQL](/blog/2024-01-18-dbt-pizza-shop-1)
 * [Part 2 ETL on PostgreSQL via Airflow](/blog/2024-01-25-dbt-pizza-shop-2)